 The launch of the three new seasonal routes means more award options for flyers.
 Alaska Airlines offers flights to Europe on Iceland air for 22.5K miles each way in economy and 50K miles in business.
 Alaska Airline awards also allow for free stop overs, allowing you to stay in Iceland before continuing to Europe.
 Just note, if you are redeeming miles for an award flight, Icelandair business class is not lay flat.
 Icelandair business class aka “Saga Class” in more like domestic first class.
 Seats are just basic recliners.
 In economy class soda and water are complimentary but meals cost more.
 Be sure to know explore Icelandair’s in-flight offerings before traveling.

 Finnair also allows for award flights on Icelandair, however their award chart is not as generous.
 One-way awards in Economy class are 67.5K and business class is 105K miles!
 The better deal is clearly Alaska Airline awards!

-If you need help with award travel, be sure to check out my award booking service.
+If you need help with award travel, be sure to ask for help.

 Some Award Travel WIDE open!

 Award tickets this summer are hard to come by, but then again as the weather warms up in Iceland tourist flock to the small island nation.
 However, if you wait until October, up to 4 business class awards on nearly every flight between San Francisco and Reykevich is available!
 Thus, making it possible for your entire family to travel together in style.
 Economy class award tickets throughout the summer are more common on nearly every IcelandAir route.